 DSST - DANTES (Defense Activities for Non-Traditional Support) Subject Standardized Tests

 The DSST® Program is a nationally recognized testing program that gives examinees the opportunity to receive college credit for learning acquired outside the traditional college classroom.
 Examinees can choose from 40 titles in the areas of Social Science, Business, Mathematics, Applied Technology, Humanities, and Physical Science.
+Austin Peay does not offer the Principles of Public Speaking exam.
 Please refer to the Candidate Information Bulletin on the DSST Web site for a brief description of each exam.
 Exam Fact Sheets are also available for each exam on the DSST website.
 Important Policies / Updates

 Some policies regarding DSST exams are at the discretion of individual colleges and universities, i.e. course credits.
 All candidates must contact their school’s Registrar prior to testing to ensure the DSST exam they wish to take will meet the recipient school’s requirements.
 The Testing Center strongly recommends that candidates visit the DSST website to obtain the most current information regarding all testing policies and procedures.